Oxford Brookes academic discusses the influence of the Great War on literature

 I am proud to have had an opportunity to reach such a wide range of people and in having an impact in raising awareness of how literature and writing was affected by the war Dr Jane Potter, Reader in Arts

 Yesterday evening (7 November 2018), Dr Potter spoke about the writer Mary Borden on BBC Radio 3’s The Essay.
-The programme is available to listen to online and is part of a series focused on the impact of World War One on great artists through single works of art.
+The programme is part of a series focused on the impact of World War One on great artists through single works of art.
 Dr Potter provided her expertise on The Forbidden Zone, a depiction of nursing life at the Front by Mary Borden.

 The Oxford Brookes academic will also be an expert contributor on the Sky Arts programme The Pity of War: Poets at the Front to be broadcast this Sunday (6pm, 11 November 2018).
 Dr Potter is featured discussing Wilfred Owen and will also be speaking about the celebrated English poet and soldier for a range of BBC radio stations on the morning of Remembrance Sunday.